Weekendesk shares a sneak peek how AB Tasty’s Roll Outs solution allow them achieve faster releases with less risk

 After playing around with the tool, the major takeaway for us is that we need to systematize and speed up how we deploy A/B tests, so that we can better understand the issues our user base faces, and find solutions – all with less risk.

-What are the next steps for Weekendesk and Flagship?
+What are the next steps for Weekendesk and AB Tasty?

 Julien: We’re going to integrate a new payment service provider (PSP) in our application.
-Flagship will let us deploy a progressive rollout, so we can avoid any messy roll-backs and confirm our theories.
+The platform lets us deploy a progressive rollout, so we can avoid any messy roll-backs and confirm our theories.
 We’re organized into squads, who will be working on continuous optimization on a variety of subjects, and therefore running a lot of tests at once.

 Alexandre and Alessandro: We’re going to run a series of A/B test campaigns at the same time during the last stages of the purchase funnel.
 One of our goals here is to simplify the decision to buy something, but also to uncover the factors that lead up to it.